Type 2 Diabetes

 - women who have had gestational diabetes

-- people aged 55 or over
+- people aged 55 or over (the risk increases with age)

 - people with a first-degree relative with type 2 diabetes